lamepic/countries/README.md

 ## Learn about countries all over the world.

-## v1: includes african countries only
+## v2: Includes All countries in the world